jaemnkm/design-system-2/_elements/form-controls.md

     <ul class="usa-content-list">
       <li>A detailed explanation of the data being requested is necessary.</li>
       <li>Additional context for why the request is being made is desired.</li>
-      <li>To replace the existing help icon treatment that links to the Resource Center.
-It is preferred to bring the help onto the page, ideally with an AJAX request to pull the content from the Resource Center into this help section.</li>
+      <li>To replace the existing help icon treatment that links to Help.
+It is preferred to bring the help onto the page, ideally with an AJAX request to pull the content from the Help Center into this help section.</li>
     </ul>
     <h5>When to consider something else</h5>
     <ul class="usa-content-list">